pointfreeco/swift-composable-architecture/README.md

 ## Basic Usage

-> Note: For a step-by-step interactive tutorial, be sure to check out [Meet the Composable
+> For a step-by-step interactive tutorial, be sure to check out [Meet the Composable
 > Architecture][meet-tca].

 To build a feature using the Composable Architecture you define some types and values that model